Post Summary: Stanley, Idaho in the winter and activities around the area.

 ARRIVING IN STANLEY, IDAHO

 This was our second night on the road.
 We had plans to sleep in our car but we got spooked looking at the forecast (sub-zero temperatures and wind chills up to -11 degrees!).
+Winter road trips can be a little dicey, so make sure to plan for warm stops every evening!

 At the last minute decided to get a room at a local lodge.
 Honestly, it was the best decision we could have made.